Dixie Highway: After establishment of U.S. Highway System

 The Dixie Highway-Hastings, Espanola and Bunnell Road (also known as County Road 13 or the Old Brick Road) is a historic section of Old Dixie Highway in Florida.
 It is located roughly between Espanola (in Flagler County) and CR 204 southeast of Hastings near Flagler Estates (in St. Johns County).
 This is one of the few extant portions of the original brick Dixie Highway left in Florida.
 On April 20, 2005, it was added to the U.S. National Register of Historic Places.
 Maitland, Florida, is also home to a brick section of the Dixie Highway stretching around Lake Lily.
+In Hobe Sound, Florida development centers on Dixie Highway, and historic lampposts dating to around 1925 are present along the route.

 There is also a small section of the original brick Dixie Highway, and a monument marking the county line, near Loughman, Florida, on the Osceola County/Polk County border.

 A segment of Dixie Highway remains as an arterial street in Hallandale Beach, Florida.
 The name is mired in controversy due to its antebellum connotation, which some say glorifies the nation's racist history of slavery, and "upholds the history of the Confederacy".
-A portion of US 1 named Dixie Highway in Coral Gables, Florida, has been given the historical designation of "Harriet Tubman Highway" on brown designation signs, but any changes to the official road name requires state approval.
+A portion of US 1 named Dixie Highway in Coral Gables, Florida, has been given the historical designation of "Harriet Tubman Highway" on brown designation signs, but any change to the official road name requires state approval.